jishnu395/Library-Management-System/README.md

 # Library Management System

-This is a simple, command-line-based Library Management System developed in Java.
 The project is designed to demonstrate fundamental Object-Oriented Programming (OOP) principles.

 The main objective of this project is to develop a mini-system to manage books and users in a library setting.
 It serves as a practical exercise to solidify understanding of key OOP concepts